Umar-fr/Image_Art_Generator/README.md

-# Rot PG - AI Art Style Transfer
+# Rot Studio - AI Art Style Transfer

 This project allows users to upload a photo, pick an art style, and generate a stylized image using a CPU-optimized AI model.
 The application is built with a React + Vite frontend and a FastAPI backend, designed for a zero-cost deployment on Render.